 - 1.1.
 This Code of Practice applies to all undergraduate, graduate and postgraduate taught programmes, and the taught elements of postgraduate research programmes, including part-time provision and collaborative provision. - 1.2.
 This code refers to two uses of lecture capture (also known as event capture) within the University: - i) Programme lecture capture associated with a complete programme or course of study and accessible to students on all modules comprising the programme - ii) Module lecture capture associated with a specific taught module - 1.3.
 Where recording facilities are available, lecture capture technology should be used to record lectures and other appropriate teaching and learning activities.
 These recordings should then be made available to students registered on the module associated with that teaching activity (unless an 'acceptable alternative' is provided see sections 5.1 and 5.2 below).
-The University normally considers any didactic teaching session to be suitable for recording, while more interactive student-led sessions such as flipped lectures to be less suitable. - 1.4.
+The University normally considers any didactic teaching session to be suitable for recording. - 1.4.
 This document should be read in conjunction with the following existing University policies or guidance; - General Conditions of Use of Computing and Network Facilities - Data Protection Policy - Guidance Note on Distance Learning - Code of Practice on Taught Programme and Module Assessment and Feedback - Copyright